-Download the proper binary from the latest release
+Download the proper .zip file from the

 Start by opening SQL Server Management Studio (SSMS)